 RFUS is both a forest protection and a human rights organization.
 As such, we take our role in protecting the lives of indigenous peoples just as seriously as our role in supporting them to protect forests.

 This crisis is personal.
 Our partners are family.

 How the COVID-19 Crisis is Affecting Indigenous Peoples

 Indigenous communities are especially vulnerable to COVID-19.
-While there is no evidence to suggest that indigenous peoples’ immune systems are more susceptible to the COVID-19 virus than other populations, as has been the case with many introduced diseases in the past, impoverished community members often suffer from chronic health conditions such as diabetes or kidney disease that can increase the risk of extreme illness and death from the virus.
-Meanwhile, indigenous peoples’ communal lifestyles, remote locations, and the lack of health care services mean that outbreaks in indigenous communities are pervasive and difficult to address.
+While there is no evidence to suggest that indigenous peoples’ immune systems are more susceptible to the COVID-19 virus than other populations (as has been the case with many introduced diseases in the past) impoverished community members often suffer from chronic health conditions such as diabetes or kidney disease that can increase the risk of extreme illness and death from the virus.
+Meanwhile, indigenous peoples’ communal lifestyles, remote locations, and the lack of health care services mean that outbreaks in indigenous communities or often pervasive and difficult to contain.
 Indigenous elders – key to a community’s social fabric and holders of vast knowledge about rainforest land and life – are especially at risk.
-RFUS staff have received the regrettable news that older members of indigenous communities in the Amazon have died from coronavirus simply because a five dollar oxygen tank did not arrive in time, or because they could not make it to a hospital.
+Already a number of elder members of indigenous communities in the Amazon have died from coronavirus simply for lack of a five dollar oxygen tank or because they could not make it to a hospital in time.

 How Rainforest Foundation US is Tackling the COVID-19 Crisis

 From the moment the pandemic hit Latin America, in early 2020, RFUS has been working around the clock to provide communities with four primary types of assistance: